runspired/listicle/blog-posts/part-1.md

 And now, 200 days in, we've got 200 lists, 4k items, 20k facets and 12009 total classes.
 Oof.

 This may sound contrived, but this is far smaller yet still representative of what an application I write infrastructure for looked like 3 years ago.
-This helps to show why certain architectural choices for EmberData failed: leading too many apps to have bad performance by default.
-More importantly, refactoring this application will illuminate why other architectural choices in EmberData are solid, providing value to both large and small apps alike, and why we are rebuilding over the top of them.
+This helps to show why certain architectural choices for EmberData failed, leading too many apps to have bad performance by default.
+More importantly, refactoring this application will illuminate why other architectural choices in EmberData are solid, providing value to both large and small apps, and why we are rebuilding over the top of them.

 **_Let's get started_**